Zechst/coinotc-wallet-api/README.md

 ```

 # Monero
-We need to checkout the master branch of the monero cli, rpc and daemon before running against the blockchain dataset
+We need to checkout the master branch of the monero cli, rpc and daemon, build it follow the instructions provide on their README.md before running against the monero blockchain dataset
 ```
 ./monero-wallet-cli --testnet --wallet-file /media/kenneth/b13ae9f7-5727-4bc0-94fe-77d72079f2ee/monero-data-test/wallet/zjoqD --mnemonic-language English --password 123456h67890fsfrdssdcdredsafd432 --daemon-address 127.0.0.1:28081
 ```